mantidproject/documents/Design/y_e_data_storage_modes.md

 - `RawCountValidator` can this be removed?

-- Saving data, e.g., `SEQUOIAreduction.py`
+- Saving data, e.g., `SEQUOIAreduction.py`, need to be able to save distribution data.

 - `FitMW` has flag to normalize, but does so only if input is histogram data.
 Ignores `isDistribution()`?
 But it seems to be inaccessible and is always off?

 - `MatrixWorkspace::isDistribution()` example `CreatePSDBleedMask` needs distribution and manually converts

-- binary operations
+- binary operations, should it implicitly convert? e.g., `Divide` or `Multiply` may not make sense for `Counts`.

 - `Integration` always computes the integral of the counts, not the frequencies, even if the workspace stores distribution data.